JI-DeepSleep/DocuSnap-Backend/README.md

 Now, `python3 app.py` and you should be able to visit the website at [http://127.0.0.1:5000/](http://127.0.0.1:5000/) or whatever port you use.

 If you visit that URL, you'll find that we've implemented a mockup webui to easy backend developing.
-Try some sample images in the sample folder to make sure it is working!
+Try some images to make sure it is working!
 Of course, this is just a mockup webui and is not the whole DocuSnap experience (for example, the file_lib is hardcoded in the webui).

 ### Start Prompt Engineering